dbsafe/intaker/README.md

 name | Required attribute.
 Specifies the name of the aggregator. description | Specifies the description of the aggregator. aggregator | Name of the `FieldAggregator` class used when aggregating the data.

+### Field Aggregator Class
+Field aggregators are used to aggregate data or to count lines.

+The library implements the standard aggregators `RowCountAggregator` and `SumAggregator`.
+You can define custom aggregators and use them in the file definition.